ypark9/yopa.page/content/blog/2026-07-30-agentcore-identity-private-key-jwt.en.md

 client_secret=SUPER_SECRET_VALUE   ← the shared string
 ```

-That works.
-But look at what you now own: a long-lived secret that has to live somewhere on your side (Secrets Manager, an env var, a config store), that both parties hold a copy of, and that grants full impersonation of the agent to anyone who reads it.
-So you inherit all the usual secret-lifecycle chores:
+The approach works, but it leaves you responsible for a long-lived credential.
+The secret must be stored somewhere, such as Secrets Manager, an environment variable, or a configuration store.
+Both parties retain a copy, and anyone who obtains it can impersonate the agent.
+That creates several operational problems:

-- **It sits at rest** somewhere you now have to protect and audit.
+- **Storage:** The secret has to be protected and audited wherever it is stored.
-- **Rotation is manual and bilateral.** You rotate on the IdP, then update your store, and hope nothing calls in the gap.
+- **Rotation:** The value must be changed at the IdP and in your own store without interrupting requests.
-- **Leak = identity theft.** Anyone with the string can mint tokens as your agent, and nothing about the request distinguishes them from you.
+- **Exposure:** Anyone with the secret can request tokens as the agent, and the IdP cannot distinguish that request from a legitimate one.
-- **It doesn't scale.** Every additional agent or integration is another secret to store, rotate, and worry about.
+- **Scale:** Each new agent or integration adds another secret to store and rotate.

-The root problem is the trust model.
-A shared secret is *symmetric*: both sides hold the same string, so possession is identity.
-The IdP can't tell "the real agent" from "someone who copied the string."
+The limitation comes from the symmetric trust model: both sides hold the same value, so possession of the secret is enough to authenticate.

 ## After: Private Key JWT

-Private Key JWT swaps the symmetric secret for an *asymmetric* signature.
-You generate a key pair, register only the **public** key with your IdP, and keep the **private** key in AWS KMS, where it never leaves.
+Private Key JWT replaces the symmetric secret with an asymmetric signature.
+You generate a key pair, register the **public key** with the IdP, and keep the **private key** in AWS KMS.

-Now when the agent needs a token:
+The token request then works as follows:

 1. The agent calls `GetResourceOauth2Token` on AgentCore Identity.
-2. AgentCore Identity reads your credential provider config (client ID, KMS key ARN, signing algorithm), builds a short-lived JWT client assertion, and calls `kms:Sign` against your KMS key.
+2. AgentCore Identity reads the credential provider configuration (client ID, KMS key ARN, and signing algorithm), creates a short-lived JWT client assertion, and calls `kms:Sign` with the KMS key.
-3. KMS signs the assertion and returns the signature. **The private key never leaves KMS.**
+3. KMS signs the assertion and returns the signature. **The private key remains in KMS.**
 4. AgentCore Identity posts the signed assertion to your IdP's token endpoint with `grant_type=client_credentials` and `client_assertion_type=urn:ietf:params:oauth:client-assertion-type:jwt-bearer`.
 5. The IdP verifies the signature against the public key you registered and returns an access token.
-6. AgentCore Identity hands the token to the agent, which calls the orders API and reads the order history.
+6. AgentCore Identity returns the token to the agent, which uses it to call the orders API.

-Same agent, same orders API, same end result.
-What changed is the middle.
-Instead of shipping a secret string, the client proves identity by signing something with a key it can use but can never extract.
+The agent and downstream API do not change.
+Only the client-authentication step changes: instead of sending a shared secret, the client proves that it can use the private key without extracting or transmitting it.

-The credential-provider config tells the whole story of the shift.
-Before, the sensitive material *is* the config:
+The difference is also visible in the credential provider configuration.
+With a shared secret, the sensitive value is part of the configuration:

 ```
 client_id:     support-agent
 client_secret: SUPER_SECRET_VALUE     ← the thing you must guard
 ```

-After, the config just *points* at a key, and the secret part lives in KMS under an IAM policy:
+With Private Key JWT, the configuration points to a KMS key, and IAM controls who can use it:

 ```
 client_id:      support-agent
 kms_key_arn:    arn:aws:kms:us-east-1:111122223333:key/....
-signing_alg:    ES256                 ← no secret in sight
+signing_alg:    ES256                 ← no private key in the config
 ```

-Walk down the same list of chores from before and they mostly evaporate:
+This addresses many of the operational problems of a shared secret:

-- **Nothing sensitive at rest on your side.** The private key is in KMS; you only store an ARN.
+- **Storage:** The private key stays in KMS; the configuration stores only its ARN.
-- **Rotation is one-sided and clean.** Roll the key, register the new public key, retire the old.
-The private material never has to be copied anywhere.
+- **Rotation:** You can create a new key, register its public key, and then retire the old one without copying private key material.
-- **A leaked config isn't a leaked identity.** The ARN is useless without `kms:Sign` permission on the key.
+- **Exposure:** A leaked key ARN is not sufficient to authenticate without `kms:Sign` permission.
-- **It scales down to per-agent keys** with per-key policies and per-key audit trails.
+- **Scale:** Each agent can have its own key, policy, and audit trail.

-## Which grant flow?
-Map it to your case
+## Choosing a grant flow

-Private Key JWT authenticates the *client*, and that's orthogonal to *whose* identity the resulting token represents.
-AgentCore Identity supports three grant flows, and choosing is really a question about who the agent is acting as:
+Private Key JWT authenticates the *client*.
+It does not determine whose identity the resulting token represents.
+AgentCore Identity supports three grant flows, and the right choice depends on who the agent is acting as:

-- **Machine-to-machine (M2M)**: the agent acts as *itself*.
-No human in the loop.
-Any support agent can read the data regardless of who triggered it.
-Uses the `client_credentials` grant; the token's subject is the client. **Our running example lands here**: reading order history is a service-level read, not tied to a specific signed-in user.
+- **Machine-to-machine (M2M):** The agent acts as itself, without a user identity.
+It uses the `client_credentials` grant, and the token subject is the client.
+The example in this post fits this flow because the order-history lookup is a service-level operation.

-- **On-behalf-of (OBO)**: the agent acts *for a specific user* using that user's existing token.
-A user already signed in somewhere, and you want their permissions and identity to carry through to the downstream call.
-AgentCore Identity exchanges the inbound user token for a downstream one (RFC 8693 token exchange or the RFC 7523 JWT authorization grant), while still authenticating itself with the client assertion.
+- **On-behalf-of (OBO):** The agent acts for a specific user who already has a token.
+AgentCore Identity exchanges the incoming user token for a downstream token (RFC 8693 token exchange or the RFC 7523 JWT authorization grant) while authenticating the client with its assertion.

-- **User-delegated access**: the agent acts for a user, but there's no pre-existing token, so the user goes through an interactive login/consent (three-legged authorization-code flow) and approves what the agent can do first.
+- **User-delegated access:** The agent acts for a user who does not yet have a token.
+The user completes an interactive sign-in and consent flow (a three-legged authorization-code flow) before the agent can act.

-If our support agent needed to read data *as the customer* with the customer's own permissions, we'd move to OBO.
-Since it reads at the service level, M2M is the right fit.
-Private Key JWT works the same way underneath all three.
+If the support agent had to read data using the customer's own identity and permissions, OBO would be a better fit.
+For a service-level lookup, M2M is appropriate.
+Private Key JWT can authenticate the client in all three flows.

-## Pitfalls I'd watch for
+## Details to check

-**The signing algorithm is a three-way agreement.** The algorithm your IdP requires for Private Key JWT has to be supported by AWS KMS *and* by AgentCore Identity *and* match what you configure.
-Options are RS256, PS256, or ES256, and the KMS key spec has to line up (the AWS example uses `ECC_NIST_P256` with `ES256`).
-Pick the algorithm first, then create a KMS key whose spec supports it.
-Getting these out of sync produces confusing verification failures at the token endpoint, not at key-creation time.
+**The signing algorithm must match across three systems.** The algorithm required by the IdP must be supported by AWS KMS and AgentCore Identity, and it must match the credential provider configuration.
+The available options are RS256, PS256, and ES256, with a compatible KMS key specification.
+The AWS example uses `ECC_NIST_P256` with `ES256`.
+Choose the algorithm first, then create a KMS key that supports it.
+A mismatch typically appears as a verification failure at the token endpoint rather than during key creation.

-**Lock the key to AgentCore with `kms:ViaService`.** In the KMS key policy, grant `kms:Sign` but constrain it with a `kms:ViaService` condition scoped to `bedrock-agentcore-identity.<region>.amazonaws.com`.
-That means the key can only be used to sign when the request originates through AgentCore Identity, not by anything else that happens to hold `kms:Sign`.
-It's the difference between "this key exists" and "this key can only do the one job you built it for."
+**Restrict the key with `kms:ViaService`.** Grant `kms:Sign` in the KMS key policy, but constrain it with a `kms:ViaService` condition for `bedrock-agentcore-identity.<region>.amazonaws.com`.
+This limits signing to requests made through AgentCore Identity, even if another principal has `kms:Sign` permission.

-**Decide who owns the key material.** Two paths: create the key pair in KMS and export the public key to your IdP (`kms:GetPublicKey`), or let the IdP generate the pair and import the private material into KMS (`kms:GetParametersForImport` + `kms:ImportKeyMaterial`).
-The first keeps the private key born-in-KMS and never exportable, which is the stronger posture.
-Prefer it unless your IdP forces the second.
+**Choose where the key pair is generated.** You can create the key pair in KMS and send the public key to the IdP (`kms:GetPublicKey`), or generate it at the IdP and import the private material into KMS (`kms:GetParametersForImport` and `kms:ImportKeyMaterial`).
+Generating the key in KMS keeps the private key non-exportable from the start and is preferable unless the IdP requires the second approach.

-**Audit the signing calls in CloudTrail.** Every `kms:Sign` your credential provider triggers shows up in CloudTrail.
-That gives you a record of when a token was minted for the agent and under whose request, which is exactly the visibility a shared secret never gave you (a secret leaking and being reused elsewhere leaves no trace on your side).
+**Audit signing calls in CloudTrail.** Each `kms:Sign` call made by the credential provider is recorded in CloudTrail.
+These events provide a record of when and under whose request the key was used.
+A shared secret reused outside your environment does not provide the same visibility.

-## What to actually do
+## Migration guidance

-If you have a credential provider still using a shared client secret, put it on the migration list.
-The mechanics are modest (a KMS key, a public-key registration, a config change) and the payoff is deleting a long-lived secret from your surface area.
+For an existing credential provider that uses a shared client secret, migration requires a KMS key, public-key registration at the IdP, and a credential provider configuration change.
+The main benefit is removing a long-lived shared secret from the authentication path.

-For anything new, start with Private Key JWT.
-There's little reason to introduce a fresh shared secret in 2026 when the client can prove itself with a signature and never hold the private key at all.
-The trust model quietly moved from "we both know the password" to "I can sign, but I can't tell you how," and that's the version you want your agents running.
+For new integrations, Private Key JWT is a sensible default when the IdP supports it.
+It lets the client authenticate with a signature while keeping the private key inside KMS, reducing both secret-management work and the risk of credential exposure.